Visitor visa Canada

 How to Apply for a Visitor Visa Extension

-The recommended and the more efficient way to apply is to apply electronically (you can also submit paper documents).
+The recommended and the more efficient way to apply is to apply online (you can also submit paper documents in certain cases).

 - First, make sure you have what you need to apply (document scanner/camera) to create electronic documents.
 You will also need to have a valid credit or debit card.